Steven-Ireland/ethmail.tech/README.md

 To Use: Visit the site using the Mist browser or Metamask, generate or supply a PGP public key to enable your account to recieve mail.

+To Build: Install embark and run 'embark run' to build and deploy.

 ![Ethmail screenshot](http://i.imgur.com/fLDZ7sd.png)

 ![Ethmail screenshot](http://i.imgur.com/el6r5G2.png)